 The Leaning Tower of Pisa

-The Leaning Tower of Pisa is one of the most famous attractions in Pisa and the whole world.
-The tower was founded in 1173 when Pisa was the most powerful maritime republic at that time.
+The Leaning Tower of Pisa is one of the most famous attractions in Pisa and the world.
+It was founded in 1173 when Pisa was the most potent maritime republic.
 During its construction, the tower faced many issues.
 Before the third story was completed, the tower had already begun to sink alarmingly on its southern side.
-When counterweighting the northern side and slightly increasing the height of the southern walls proved ineffective, construction was stopped.
+When counterweighting the northern side and slightly increasing the height of the south walls proved ineffective, construction was stopped.

-A hundred years later, the work in the tower was resumed.
+A hundred years later, the tower’s work was resumed.
 To solve the problem, the builders counteracted the tilt by angling the upper stories more vertically.
-The open bell chamber was added to the white marble tower in 1350 and 1372 by Tommaso Pisano.
-The spiral staircase had to have 294 steps to climb to the top of the tower.
-However, with the angle of tilt, it keeps increasing by one millimetre a year.
-It was originally calculated that the tower would topple by the year 2000, but thankfully, it is still standing.
+Tommaso Pisano added the open bell chamber to the white marble tower in 1350 and 1372.
+The spiral staircase had to have 294 steps to climb to the top of the building.
+However, the angle of tilt keeps increasing by one millimetre a year.
+It was initially calculated that the tower would topple by 2000, but it is still standing.

 Museo Nazionale (National Museum)

-The museum is located on the banks of the Arno River, and it contains some of the finest pieces of art and sculptures in the city.
-In addition to these, the museum has original monuments from the Cathedral and Baptistery, some gorgeous paintings that date back to the 12th and 13th centuries, ancient manuscripts, and other religious relics from the various churches in Pisa.
-The museum would be a good choice for you to visit while touring Pisa.
+The museum is located on the banks of the Arno River and contains some of the finest pieces of art and sculptures in the city.
+It also has original monuments from the Cathedral and Baptistery, some gorgeous paintings dating back to the 12th and 13th centuries, ancient manuscripts, and other religious relics from the various churches in Pisa.
+The museum would be an excellent choice to visit while touring Pisa.

 Cathedral of Santa Maria Assunta

-The construction of the cathedral began in 1063, after Pisa’s naval victory over the Saracen, and was finished in 1118.
-The cathedral has a uniquely Pisan architectural style, including a white marble Romanesque basilica designed by Pisan architect Buscheto.
-In the apse, there is a 13th to 14th century mosaic of Christ crowned between the Virgin and John the Evangelist designed by Cimabue.
-There is also the pulpit designed by Giovanni Pisano which was formed between the years 1302 and 1311.
+The cathedral’s construction began in 1063, after Pisa’s naval victory over the Saracen, and was finished in 1118.
+It has a uniquely Pisan architectural style, including a white marble Romanesque basilica designed by Pisan architect Buscheto.
+In the apse, a 13th—to 14th-century mosaic of Christ is crowned between the Virgin and John the Evangelist, designed by Cimabue.
+Giovanni Pisano also designed the pulpit, which was between 1302 and 1311.

 Palazzo dei Cavalieri

-This is one of the most important attractions in the city of Pisa.
-The location of the palace is Piazza dei Cavalieri which is also called the Knights’ Square and is considered one of the main squares in Pisa.
+This is one of the most essential attractions in the city of Pisa.
+The palace’s location is Piazza dei Cavalieri, also called the Knights’ Square and considered one of the main squares in Pisa.
 Its construction started in 1562 when architect Giorgio Vasari began rebuilding and enlarging it, creating the magnificent Palazzo dei Cavalieri, named after the training courses for knights.

-The palace is the most magnificent building outside of Piazza dei Miracoli, and the façade is decorated with busts of six Medici Grand Dukes of Tuscany, from Cosimo I to Cosimo III.
+The palace is the most magnificent building outside of Piazza dei Miracoli.
+Its façade is decorated with busts of six Medici Grand Dukes of Tuscany, from Cosimo I to Cosimo III.
 There is also a double staircase leading up to the entrance.
-In 1810, it housed an elite college of higher education founded by Napoleon called Scuola Normale Superiore and in front of the building stands a statue of Cosimo I by Piero Francavilla.
+In 1810, it housed an elite college of higher education founded by Napoleon called Scuola Normale Superiore.
+In front of the building stands a statue of Cosimo I by Piero Francavilla.

 River Arno

 River Arno is one of the main rivers in Italy, and it runs 241 kilometres from its source at Mount Falterona.
-Tourists can enjoy countless walks along the river where you will revel in the beautiful surrounding landscape.
+Tourists can enjoy countless walks along the river, where you will revel in the beautiful surrounding landscape.
 The houses along the river also create a gorgeous backdrop.
-This part of Pisa is truly photogenic.
+This part of Pisa is genuinely photogenic.

 Baptistery of San Giovanni

-It was built in 1153, west of the cathedral, and about 100 years after the cathedral was built.
-The materials used in designing the Baptistery are the same ones used in building the cathedral, though patterned with different colours of stone.
-In 1260, Nicola Pisano took over responsibility for the project and from 1285 till 1293 his son Giovanni took over.
+It was built in 1153, west of the cathedral, about 100 years after the cathedral.
+The materials used in designing the Baptistery are the same ones used in building the cathedral, though patterned with different stone colours.
+In 1260, Nicola Pisano took over responsibility for the project, and from 1285 to 1293, his son Giovanni took over.
 The conical collar stands on four pillars and eight columns, creating an effect of light and solemnity.

 The Baptistery is the free-standing marble pulpit, a 1260 masterpiece by Nicola Pisano, and one of the great masterworks of Romanesque boast.